metu-sparg/higrid/README.md

 ### Acoustic Impulse Responses (AIR)

 Unless indicated otherwise, acoustic impulse response (AIR) data files are distributed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).
+This dataset along with a documentation is also provided on Zenodo.

 ### Audio recordings